top of page

 Spiritual Direction is often called the practice of Holy Listening.

-It is an ancient ministry of the church inspired by Jesus and how He was attentive with compassion and present to others, by asking them questions to help them discover and notice the often unseen Kingdom of God happening right in their midst.
+It is an ancient ministry of the church inspired by Jesus and modeled by Him and how attentive and present to others He was, with great care and compassion .
+He often did this by asking them questions (which he of course already knew the answer to) to help them discover, deepen, notice and get in touch with the often unseen Kingdom of God happening right in their midst.

 The Sessions have a flexible format: